-Uncle Klunk / Santa Claus were designed to be traveling characters - to be installed in a location for a few months, then moved to a different store, and so on.
-However, there was quite a lot of stage preparation required when switching over to the new Klunk setup.
+There was quite a lot of stage preparation required when switching over to the new Klunk setup.
+While Klunk and Santa both took over stage right, which was Rolfe & Earl's stage, the installation was a lot more complicated than just a simple cosmetic swap.
 These guest characters and stage changeouts traveled around between 1983 and 1985, and not every store received it.

-Uncle Klunk's stage retained the old rainbow curtain as a backdrop, and also used Rolfe's applause sign (which was retrofitted to become an "On The Air" sign).
+Uncle Klunk's stage retained the old rainbow curtain as a backdrop, and also used Rolfe's applause sign, which was retrofitted with a new face-plate to become an "On The Air" sign.
 There was a special valance created for Uncle Klunk, and an animated Abomination sign that would drop down from behind the valance.
 Several props were added to the stage such as a Coo-coo Clock (with his animated Bird sidekick), a table with a telephone and fruit basket, a portrait of Klunk's mother, and a television camera that was hung from the ceiling.

 The Santa stage was decorated to appear like the inside of a house, complete with a false window that revealed a snowy outdoor scene.
 A giant fireplace adorned with a chimney and stockings sat against a light blue backdrop.
 There was also a holiday wreath and large decorated Christmas tree.
-A special stage valance was also used for Santa's stage that simply read "Happy Holidays".
+A special stage valance was also used for Santa's stage that simply read "Seasons Greetings".

 Because the Klunk animatronic was so much more sophisticated than the other robots, a special controller (computer) needed to be installed as well.
 This controller contained two driver boards - the left board controlled movements 1-15, and the right board controlled movements 16-30.
 Certain lighting adjustments needed to be made during the installation as well, including the addition of a pee-wee spot for the Clock / Bird.